 MHC class I genes provide instructions for making proteins that are present on the surface of almost all cells.
 On the cell surface, these proteins are bound to protein fragments (peptides) that have been exported from within the cell.
 MHC class I proteins display these peptides to the immune system.
 If the immune system recognizes the peptides as foreign (such as viral or bacterial peptides), it responds by triggering the infected cell to self-destruct.

-The HLA-B gene has many possible variations, allowing each person's immune system to react to a wide range of foreign invaders.
+The HLA-B gene has many possible variations, that result in the production of proteins that differ by changes in at least one protein building block (amino acid).
+This variety allows each person's immune system to react to a wide range of foreign invaders.
+Most HLA-B gene alleles are rare, while others do not affect protein function or change the structure of the protein.
 Hundreds of versions (alleles) of the HLA-B gene are known, each of which is given a particular number (such as HLA-B27).
 Closely related alleles are categorized together; for example, more than 60 very similar alleles are subtypes of HLA-B27.
 These subtypes are designated as HLA-B*2701 to HLA-B*2763.

 Health Conditions Related to Genetic Changes